 Aim and Vision

-The school aims to preserve and promote the culture of Poumai Naga by imparting the knowledge about our unique culture to the younger generation.
-Before the true essence of our culture goes to extinction, the younger generation will get an opportunity to learn and gain unique knowledge, from the elders, that is ignored to include in school textbooks.
-This will be a best time for the participants to interact and learn from those learned elders that have acquired knowledge through lifelong experience living in their native villages, not necessarily through formal education.
-The Vision of this WSPNC is to develop a scholarship in Poumai culture:
+The Winter School of Poumai Naga Culture (WSPNC) helps the participants to understand and learn the culture of Poumai Naga, with an intention to preserve and promote.
+Participants get an opportunity to learn and gain knowledge from the elders--the knowledge that is ignored in school textbooks.
+This is one of the best opportunities, particularly for younger generations, to interact and learn from learned elders--who acquired knowledge through lifelong experience living in their native villages, not necessarily through formal education.

 Translation: In the past, locks were not required [From Poula song]

-This infers a call to the community members to start preserving by documentation and relativization program, like this winter school, in order to save this knowledge while our elders are still with us.
-Sadly, there is little that the central government is doing for these cultures and languages of northeast India.
-One right way to begin is, to start imparting the knowledge that our culture clasps to the younger generation.
+This infers a call to the community members to start preserving and promoting through documentation and revitalization program--like this winter school.
+The knowledge clasped in our tradition must be promoted while the elders are still alive to teach us.
+Sadly, there is little that the central government is doing.
+One right way to begin is to start imparting the knowledge that our culture clasps to the younger generation.
 This will certainly enable the next generation to get the knowledge from the present generation.